rcfdtools/R.SAWB/README.md

 * Units conversion, e.g. m to mm for rain or evaporation parameters
 * Polygon processing on demand with limits defined by user
 * Point processing on demand with coordinates defined by user
 * Creates PPOI folder structures for new case studies.
-The file [.ppoi/1/ppoi.py](.ppoi/1/ppoi.py) used as template
+The file: [file/poi/1/ppoi.py](.ppoi/1/ppoi.py) is used as template
 * Purge last results before a new running
 * Global definitions dictionary as spi_dictionary.py
 * Validate and fix range year_min > year_max